Story highlights

 “Many Africans have lost faith in ICC and view it as targeting African leaders and failing to discharge its justice among non-African leaders,” Johnson said.

-The president-elect’s trial is scheduled for July while his running mate’s is in May.
+Kenyatta’s trial is scheduled for July, while his running mate’s is in May.

-Kenya is the second African nation after Sudan to have a sitting president facing charges at the International Criminal Court.
+Kenya will become the second African nation after Sudan to have a sitting president facing charges at the International Criminal Court.